 - While the beets are roasting, prepare the spices.
 In a heavy dry pan over medium heat, toast the sesame and coriander seeds until they are lightly browned.
 Remove to a plate to cool.

 - Crush the toasted sesame and coriander seeds in a mortar and pestle, or pulse in an electric mill, to a medium-fine consistency.
 Then add the marjoram and urfa and crush or pulse gently to combine.
-Add the Murray River flake salt.
+Add the Maldon flake salt.